 The best analogy to understand how we can make more brightness with less power is a laser beam.
 Handheld lasers have incredible distance capabilities, even when using very, very low power (tenths of a Watt).
 This is also true of Marinebeam's Illuminator RLT.
 We can get an ANSI/FL1 beam distance of over 690 Meters and a very compact spot size, with only 600 lumens.
 The spot is so precise and well defined that when it is shined upon a wall, you will actually see an exact image of the LED chip projected.
 The perimeter of the spot is a perfectly crisp line, and all of the light inside the spot is high energy light.
 There are no halos, rings, or dark spots like you would find on a typical searchlight.
 This image, and its intensity, are not just the result of a collimating aspheric lens, but rather a result of the the RLT optic recycling and boosting the entire amount of spillover light and presenting it to the lens from the exact focal point.

 The ANSI/NEMA FL1 Standard defines the "maximum beam distance" as the distance (in meters) at which the light will land 0.25 lux of illuminance.
 So, that is the equivalent light, at 690 meters, of a full moon in an open field on a clear night.
 It is calculated by taking the square root of Peak Candela/0.25.
 FL1 beam distance is not to be confused with visibility, which is the distance at which the beam can be seen by the human eye, given the average atmospheric transmissivity of light.
-The visibility of this lamp using the US Coast Guard formula for visibility at sea is more than 30 miles, which at typical human eye height is 10 times more distance than the earth's curvature would allow.
+The visibility of this lamp using the US Coast Guard formula for visibility at sea is more than 24 miles, which makes it great for signaling aircraft, etc.

 We have all seen long-range beams, but imagine standing on the tee box of a long Par 5 at your local golf course, on the darkest night, and being able to illuminate the green and the pin with just this handheld LED light!
 The light hitting the pin 500+ yards away would also be enough for people on the green to take a nice clear picture or video of each other with a cell phone camera.
 Now imagine that you can keep it illuminated for 8 to 12 hours with the standard off-the-shelf D cell batteries.
 This is all possible with the Illuminator RLT.

 The Marinebeam Ultra Long Range LED Illuminator RLT is tough and impact-resistant, with a rugged aluminum casing, which resists rust and corrosion.
-It also features a long lasting Cree XML2 LED made by Cree USA, a world leader in LED technology.
+It also features a long lasting Cree XP-L HI LED made by Cree USA, a world leader in LED technology.

 If you have any doubts about the performance of this light, please also read the unsolicited customer reviews below, or take us up on our 100% satisfaction guarantee.